P-bibs/ThwackTimingSystems.github.io/index.md

 ## Bios
 #### Paul Biberstein
-##### Software Monkey, CAD Hermit and Documentation Curmudgeon
+##### Software Monkey, CAD Hermit and Website Architect
 ##### Skis Sugarloaf Mountain
 Paul Biberstein is a senior at Freeport High School.
 When not on snow, he enjoys running cross country, programming, and making music.
 He started ski racing as a freshmen and has raced every year since.
 #### Jacob Selian
 ##### Mechanical Guru and Sensor Wizard
 ##### Skied Saddleback until 2015 (RIP Saddleback)
 Jacob Selian is a senior at Freeport High School.
-While hes a fan of skiing, he also enjoys the summer months when he can go sailing, his other favorite sport.
+While he's a fan of skiing, he also enjoys the summer months when he can go sailing, his other favorite sport.
 When not being an engineer, he enjoys history and cars.

 ---